 Our last post showed the recovery in GDP since the Great Recession has been abysmal, and we argued that it is a mystery that requires some deep thought and additional research.
 Let’s go a bit further into the GDP data to try to figure out what is going on.

 Breaking out the GDP components is always a bit tricky because they depend on one another.
 For example, business investment is a function of household consumption.
-If business investment is weak, it could be because consumption is weak.
+If business investment is weak, it could be because households may be facing tight budgets, even bankruptcy and consumption is weak.
 Nonetheless, there is some useful information when we break out where the GDP weakness comes from.

 Ok, now for the charts.